loader image

 However, as it is written, “What no eye has seen, what no ear has heard, and what no human mind has conceived” the things God has prepared for those who love him.
 1 Corinthians 2:9 NIV

-These beautiful and encouraging words come from the prophet Isaiah.
+These beautiful and encouraging words concerning what no eye has seen come from the prophet Isaiah.
 Paul quotes Isaiah 64:4 to reveal the mystery of God’s plan for our salvation in Jesus Christ.
 Isaiah prophesied the Messiah but the rulers of the world and religious teachers did not understand.
 Paul indicated that had they known, they would not have crucified Christ.

 Similar to today, the people of Paul’s time placed high value on reason and human wisdom.
 The bible also encourages reason and thoughtfulness.
 However, God’s intelligence far exceeds human intelligence.
 As we read in Ecclesiastes 8:17, then I saw all the work of God, that man can’t find out the work that is done under the sun, because however much a man labors to seek it out, yet he won’t find it.
 Yes, even though a wise man thinks he can comprehend it, he won’t be able to find it.
 WEB”